-Terra's mission is to help accelerate your research process of turning data into publication-worthy insights by taking the administrative burden out of data science.
-The platform integrates data, analysis tools, and built-in security components to deliver frictionless research flows from data to results.
+Terra's mission is to help accelerate your research by integrating data, analysis tools, and built-in security components to deliver frictionless research flows from data to results.

-Registering for Terra is free - all that's required is a Google account.
-This could be a gmail, an institutional or G-suite email, or an account associated with a non-Google address.
-Sign in with this Google account to register from the drop down menu found in the top left corner of app.terra.bio.
+To get started with Terra, you'll first need to register.
+Account registration is free, and all that's required is a Google account.
+This could be a Gmail account, an institutional or G Suite email, or an account associated with a non-Google address.
+Sign-in with your Google account from the drop-down menu found in the top-left corner of the Terra site to register.